micheleberetta98/unibg-thesis-template/README.md

 ## Requirements

-If you want to use this offline you need:
+- *Typst* [required] unsurprisingly

-- *Typst* (required)
+## Setup

-## Step-by-step setup
+1. Install Typst

-1. Make sure the requirements are installed
+2. Setup your work environment as you see fit.
+For example, you can either:
-2. Setup your repository with the Typst code
+   - Use the "Use this template" button in GitHub and clone the new repo
-   - Either use the "Use this template" button in GitHub
+   - Fork this repo
-   - Or fork (or make your own copy) of the repo
+   - Just download the files
-3. Start writing in Typst, the structure is already setup for you
+3. Start writing in Typst
-4. Use `typst compile` and `typst watch`
+4. Use `typst compile` to build the PDF manually, or `typst watch` to have a live preview

-## Usage and options
+## Quick start

-This is all that you need.
+This is all you need, it should be self explanatory.

 ```typst
 #import "unibg.typ": *